MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Receive-PSSession.md

 The command uses the ComputerName and Name parameters to identify the disconnected session.
 It uses the OutTarget parameter with a value of Job to direct Receive-PSSession to return the results as a job and the JobName parameter to specify a name for the job in the reconnected session.

-The command uses the Credential parameter to run the Receive-PSSession command with the permissions of a domain administrator.
+The command uses the Credential parameter to run the Receive-PSSession command by using the permissions of a domain administrator.

 The output shows that Receive-PSSession returned the results as a job in the current session.
 To get the job results, use a Receive-Job command

-### Example 4
+### Example 4: Get results after a network outage
 ```
 The first command uses the New-PSSession cmdlet to create a session on the Server01 computer.
 The command saves the session in the $s variable.The second command gets the session in the $s variable.
 Notice that the State is Opened and the Availability is Available.
 These values indicate that you are connected to the session and can run commands in the session.
 PS C:\>$s = New-PSSession -ComputerName Server01 -Name AD -ConfigurationName ADEndpoint